openmapsforeurope2/ome2-validator/README.md

    Note that within the container `127.0.0.1` *does not* refer to the host machine, but to the container itself.
 5. `-v "$(pwd):/pwd"` to mount the current working directory as `/pwd` within the container.
 6. The name of the Docker image: `eurogeographics/ome2-validator`.
-7. The path to the file `/pwd/validation_parameters.json` that contains the validation parameters for the validation run.
+7. The path to the file `/pwd/validation_parameters.jsonc` that contains the validation parameters for the validation run.
    These parameters indicate, e.g., the location of the input data, which validation checks to perform and where to store the results.
    *Note that this file **does not** come with the project by default.*

 ### Validation parameters

-The project comes with a `validation_parameters.example.json` example file that can be used to create a `validation_parameters.json` file.
+The project comes with a `validation_parameters.example.jsonc` example file that can be used to create a `validation_parameters.jsonc` file.

 ## Development